DraftKings: History

-In August 2015, DraftKings announced that it had been granted a license by the Gambling Commission to operate pool wagering services in the United Kingdom and that it planned to open an office in London.
+In August 2015, DraftKings announced that it had been granted a license by the Gambling Commission in the United Kingdom to operate pool wagering services and that it planned to open an office in London.
 The company also hired Jeffrey Haas, a veteran of the online poker industry, to serve as Chief International Officer to lead the company's international expansion.
 DraftKings officially launched in the UK on February 5, 2016, with daily fantasy soccer.
 As part of the launch, DraftKings enhanced its handling of soccer on the platform to appeal to the local audience.
-The following year, DraftKings was subsequently awarded a controlled skill games license in Malta, which would allow the service to expand into any European Union country that allows gambling services to operate under licensing from another EU country, such as Germany.
+The following year, DraftKings was subsequently awarded a controlled skill games license in Malta, which would allow the service to expand into any European Union (EU) country that allows gambling services to operate under licensing from another EU country, such as Germany.

 On October 5, 2015, an article in The New York Times indicated that an employee at DraftKings admitted to inadvertently releasing data before the start of week three's NFL football games.
 That same employee had won $350,000 on rival fantasy site FanDuel the same week.
 An internal review concluded the employee obtained the data after lineups were locked and couldn't have used that data for an unfair advantage.
 Both DraftKings and FanDuel released statements saying that "Nothing is more important... than the integrity of the games we offer to our customers," and they would work with the entire fantasy sports industry "so that fans everywhere can continue to enjoy and trust the games they love."
-The following day, New York Attorney General Eric Schneiderman opened an inquiry into DraftKings and FanDuel, asking each site for a range of internal data and details on how they prevent fraud.
+The following day, New York attorney general Eric Schneiderman opened an inquiry into DraftKings and FanDuel, asking each site for a range of internal data and details on how they prevent fraud.
 ESPN announced on October 6 that they would no longer be running segments sponsored by DraftKings, though paid DraftKings advertisements would continue.

 In February 2016, ESPN backed out of its advertising deal with DraftKings due to the legal uncertainties surrounding the service.

-On May 2, 2016 attorney general Lawrence Wasden banned DraftKings and FanDuel from operating in Idaho, calling them illegal gambling.
+On May 2, 2016, Lawrence Wasden, the Idaho attorney general, banned DraftKings and FanDuel from operating in the state, calling them illegal gambling.

 On November 18, 2016, DraftKings and FanDuel announced their intent to merge.
 The combined company would serve over five million users.
 On June 19, 2017, the Federal Trade Commission (FTC) announced that it would seek a preliminary injunction to block the proposed merger.
 The FTC felt that the proposed transaction would give the combined company 90% of the U.S. DFS market, which is considered to be a monopoly position.
 On July 13, 2017, the merger was officially called off due to the threat of litigation from the FTC.

 In September 2017, DraftKings and FanDuel each paid $1.3 million to settle with the Massachusetts Attorney General's office over allegations of unfair and deceptive practices by the companies prior to 2016.